garfieldmaitland/SQL_Project_Data_Job_Analysis/README.md

 For our deep dive into the data job market, we harnessed the power of several key tools:

 - **SQL:** The backbone of our analysis, allowing me to query the database and unearth critical insights.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL & SQLite:** The chosen database management system, ideal for handling the job posting data.
 - **Linux:** Commandeered the macOS terminal command line, to use the default shell bash/zsh to download Homebrew, Git and dependencies.
-- **GitHub:** Essential for version control and sharing our SQL queries and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Essential for version control and sharing our SQL queries and analysis, ensuring collaboration and project tracking.
 - **Visual Studio Code:** Our go-to code-editor/IDE for database management and executing SQL queries.

 # The Analysis